TomTomaso/frontend-study-group/chapter3/notes.md

 - White-box tests (isolated, but implementation-dependent)
 - Black-box tests (not isolated, but behavior-based)

+## when to write a test?

+- before implementation
+- after implementation
+- together with implementation

 ## code that is easy to test